conda-forge/conda-forge.github.io/docs/maintainer/adding_pkgs.md

 - Step 1.
 Staging process (add recipe and license).

-  With the help of [the staging process](#creating-recipes), add a package's recipe and license to the [staged-recipes repository](https://github.com/conda-forge/staged-recipes) and create a PR.
+  With the help of [the staging process](#creating-recipes), add a package's recipe and license to the [staged-recipes repository](https://github.com/conda-forge/staged-recipes) and create a pull request (PR).

 - Step 2.
 Post staging process.